 Are there restrictions regarding which students can enroll in an alternative school of choice?

-The only restrictions on student enrollment are in EC sections:
+The only restrictions on student enrollment are in California Education Code sections:

 Must students reside within the alternative school of choice district boundaries?

 Yes, unless there is an interdistrict transfer to cover students from outside the district.
 Questions related to student residential requirements (if any) would be answered by local district enrollment policies.
-EC Section 58505 provides that "A district may establish alternative schools in each attendance area or on a district wide basis, with enrollment open to all students district wide, or any combination thereof."
+California Education Code Section 58505 provides that "A district may establish alternative schools in each attendance area or on a district wide basis, with enrollment open to all students district wide, or any combination thereof."